Say No to Drunk Driving Over the Holidays

 As reported in 2017 by the U.S. Department of Transportation, over the last 5 years, an average of 300 people died from drunk driving accidents throughout the United States between Christmas and the New Year.
 What’s more staggering than that?
 In 2016, 781 people lost their lives in drunk-driving related accidents in December alone.

 At Kitchin Law Firm, this is not something we take lightly.
 Our team makes an effort to encourage individuals to make the best, informed decisions ahead of time.
-However, we do realize that the unexpected in life happens from time to time… and we’re here to help when it does.
+However, we do realize that the unexpected in life happens… and we’re here to help when it does.

 Ring in the New Year the Right Way